Sderot: Culture

 Several popular bands have been formed by musicians who practiced in Sderot's bomb shelters as teenagers.
 As an immigrant town with high unemployment experiencing a dramatic musical success, as bands blend international sounds with the music of their Moroccan immigrant parents, it has been compared to Liverpool in the 1960s.
 Among the notable bands are Teapacks Knesiyat Hasekhel and Sfatayim.
 Well-known musicians from Sderot include Shlomo Bar, Kobi Oz, Haïm Ulliel and Smadar Levi.

 The winner of the Israeli version of "American Idol" 2011 was Hagit Yaso, a local Sderot singer of Ethiopian origin.

 Israeli poet Shimon Adaf was born in Sderot, as well as the actor and entertainer Maor Cohen.
 Adaf dedicated a poem to the city in his 1997 book Icarus' Monologue.

 In 2007, Jewish-American documentary filmmaker Laura Bialis immigrated to Israel, and decided to settle in Sderot "to find out what it means to live in a never-ending war, and to document the lives and music of musicians under fire".
 Her film Sderot: Rock in the Red Zone focuses on young musicians living under the daily threat of Qassams.

 Politically, the town leans heavily to the right.

+Voting Patterns

+In the 2022 election, 79 percent of voters in Sderot voted for the parties of the right-wing coalition led by Benjamin Netanyahu, while 19 percent voted for the parties of the center-left coalition led by Yair Lapid and 0.2 percent voted for the Arab parties.